Independent reference. No vendor affiliation. Scores cited with source and capture date. Affiliate disclosure.

 How to read an AutoGen benchmark number

 Three checks before quoting an AutoGen benchmark score.
 First, is it the AG2 fork or the original Microsoft AutoGen?
 Most current submissions are AG2; the two are mostly compatible but have diverged in some advanced features.
 Second, what multi-agent pattern is configured?
 A single-agent AutoGen score is essentially a baseline-model score; a multi-agent score shows the framework's genuine contribution.
 Third, what underlying model?
-AutoGen + Claude 4 and AutoGen + Llama-3-70B are different starting points.
+Two AutoGen scores on different underlying models are different starting points.

 The honest pattern when citing AutoGen performance is: "AutoGen [or AG2] in [pattern] configuration with [model] reaches X percent on [benchmark], according to [source]".
 Vague claims hide the configuration that does most of the work.
 The framework is one ingredient in the score, not the whole dish.

 Editor's verdictAutoGen and AG2 are the canonical multi-agent frameworks.
 Use the multi-agent patterns when the work decomposes naturally into roles; skip them when single-agent suffices.
-Benchmarks confirm that multi-agent adds 5-15 points on tasks that benefit from verification, decomposition, or specialisation; less elsewhere.
+The original paper and subsequent work show multi-agent helps on tasks that benefit from verification, decomposition, or specialisation, and adds only cost elsewhere; measure the lift on your own task rather than trusting a headline number.

 Reader Questions